Face scans wrongly ID 2,000 as criminals

 - Champions league brings record-breaking numbers to Cardiff

-The technology has helped the force convict a criminal to six years in prison for burglary and another for four-and-a-half years imprisonment for burglary.
+The technology has helped the force convict a criminal to six years in prison for robbery while another got four-and-a-half years imprisonment for burglary.

 But facial recognition was wrong on 92% of the faces it matched on the day of the Champions League Final, with 2,297 incorrect matches according to data on the force's website.